There’s a common misconception that a blog is the best content strategy for all SaaS companies.

 Support Content Repositories

-When I start working with a SaaS (or tech) company, the support section is one area that there are oftentimes “quick wins” in terms of both increasing relevant traffic and content production.
+When I start working with a SaaS (or tech) company, the support section is one area where there are oftentimes “quick wins” in terms of both increasing relevant traffic and content production.

 The reason I say “quick” in terms of content production is that all the content needs to do is satisfy the user query.

-For a large number of support articles and entries, these can be short two-three sentences pieces that link off to documentation or other articles/pages.
+For a large number of support articles and entries, these can be short two to three sentence pieces that link off to documentation or other articles/pages.